The Flyers are poised to land a top-10 draft pick. Here are six center prospects they could target.

 While spring is often associated with hope and optimism, saying March and April have been unkind to the Flyers the past few seasons would be a massive understatement.

-If the season ended Wednesday, the Flyers would hold the fourth-worst record by points percentage and would own the fourth-best odds at landing the No. 1 overall pick (9.5%) in June’s NHL draft (TSN reports the draft lottery will be held on May 5 or 6).
+If the season ended Monday morning, the Flyers would hold the fifth-worst record by points percentage and the fifth-best odds at landing the No. 1 overall pick (8.5%) in June’s NHL draft.
+(TSN reports the draft lottery will be held on May 5 or 6.)

-The Flyers’ two biggest needs are clear as they try to take the next step in their rebuild.
-First, they must put a stop to its seemingly endless carousel in goal; and second, they need to add a bona fide No. 1 center or a player who could grow into that role in a couple of years.
-Holding a top-5 pick in the draft is a perfect opportunity to address the latter.
+The Flyers’ two biggest needs are clear as they advance in their rebuild.
+First, they must end the ongoing carousel in goal; second, they need to add a bona fide No. 1 center or a player who could develop into that role in a few years.
+Holding a top-five draft pick presents a perfect opportunity to address this need.

-With the Flyers in desperate need of a blue-chip prospect down the middle to build around, here’s a look at six centers the Flyers could target with their top draft choice come June.
+With the Flyers in desperate need of a blue-chip prospect down the middle to build around, here’s a look at six centers they could target with their top draft choice come June.

 Tier 1: The potential saviors